MicrosoftDocs/win32/desktop-src/winmsg/wm-inputlangchangerequest.md

-﻿---
+---
-Description: 'Posted to the window with the focus when the user chooses a new input language, either with the hotkey (specified in the Keyboard control panel application) or from the indicator on the system taskbar.' ms.assetid: 'db38c31c-6ae4-4401-82b8-7fd220c1678c'
+Description: Posted to the window with the focus when the user chooses a new input language, either with the hotkey (specified in the Keyboard control panel application) or from the indicator on the system taskbar. ms.assetid: db38c31c-6ae4-4401-82b8-7fd220c1678c
-title: 'WM\_INPUTLANGCHANGEREQUEST message'
+title: WM\_INPUTLANGCHANGEREQUEST message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WM\_INPUTLANGCHANGEREQUEST message